Skip to main content

 5. Change the "Provided By" drop-down menu to "Client Script".

-• All scripts will be executedas either the "root" user on macOS or as the "SYSTEM" account on Windows.
+• Scripts run as the root user on macOS or as the SYSTEM account on Windows.

 6. Optionally, check the "Assigned to all devices" box.